Dreambound

 How much does it cost to become an ultrasound technician in California?

-The cost of becoming an ultrasound technician in California can vary greatly depending on the program and school.
+The cost of becoming an ultrasound tech in California can vary greatly depending on the program and school.
 On average, tuition fees range from $5,000 to $25,000 but may have additional costs such as books, supplies, and certification exams.

 Final Thoughts